clojure/clojure/clojure.markdown

 <h2 id="namespaces">Namespaces</h2>

 Symbols and keywords are two-part identifiers - with an optional namespace and a name, both strings.
 Namespaces are used to distinguish two symbols that have the same name.
 Vars are named by symbols that must have a namespace part, and thus can be considered to be in namespaces.
 Note that namespaces are not first-class - they are not collections of symbols/vars sharing the same prefix, they cannot be enumerated etc. Essentially, namespaces just allow simpler identifiers to be used in contexts where a namespace is either not required (fn params and let-locals) or can be inferred.
-Namespaces do have 2 concrete properties, `*imports*` and `*refers*`, described below.
+Namespaces do have 2 concrete properties, `*imports*` and `*refers*`, described below, which create a lookup context associated with a namespace.

 As we've seen, all `def`s create vars in the current namespace.
 The `*current-namespace*` can and should be set only with a call to `in-namespace`.  `in-namespace` will set `*current-namespace*` to the supplied symbol, and will set up the bindings to the `*refers*` and `*imports*` vars.
 There are `*refers*` and `*imports*` in each namespace, and `in-namespace` will create them if they don't already exist. `*refers*` is a map from simple symbols to Vars, and its initial value consists of the symbols exported from the `clojure` namespace. `*imports*` is a map from simple symbols to fully-qualified classnames, and its initial value is the classes from the `java.lang` package.
 Mappings can be added to `*refers*` with `refer`, and to `*imports*` with `import`, and only via those functions.